 What it's all about

 The BTO Bird Camps 2022 are open for young people in secondary school or college at the time of camp, as long as you are under 18 during the camp.
 This typically means anyone aged 11–17.

-BTO Bird Camps are free of charge, to make them accessible to as many young people as possible.
-However, if you are financially able to do so, any contributions made will ensure that we can keep running our camps for free in future.
+BTO Bird Camps are completely free of charge, to make them accessible to as many young people as possible.
+However, if you are financially able to do so, any contributions made will help us to keep running our camps for free in future.